EmmaKingDev/colorku/README.md

 # Colorku

-A colorful take on Sudoku where each number has its own unique color.
+Sudoku with colos.
 Drag and drop numbers to solve the puzzle.

 ## Tech Stack